-We have a comprehensive medical indemnity insurance package which is underwritten by CNA Insurance Company Ltd on a claims made basis.
-We are accepting
+We have a comprehensive medical malpractice indemnity insurance package which is underwritten by CNA Insurance Company Ltd on a claims made basis.
+We are

-quotation applications from all consulting practitioners who are on the Irish Medical Councils Specialist Register.
-If you would like to receive a
+accepting quotation applications from all consulting practitioners who are on the Irish Medical Councils Specialist Register.
+If you would like to

-Medical Indemnity and Professional Indemnity Claims Made Policy Wordings and Public Liability
+Medical Malpractice Indemnity and Professional Indemnity Claims Made Policy Wordings and Public Liability

 Medical Indemnity Limits operate in cognisance of the clinical indemnity scheme cap limit programme